About Blake Denson

 The 2018-2019 season included him earning his bachelor’s degree in music performance from the University of Kentucky.
 While at the University of Kentucky he performed in productions such as Joe in Show Boat and Dottore Grenvil in La traviata.
 Mr. Denson also workshopped and starred in the world premiere of Bounce the Basketball Opera composed by the late Glen Roven.
 Shortly after graduating from the University of Kentucky he participated in the Houston Grand Opera Young Artist Vocal Academy.
 Other highlights of the 2018-2019 season included his debut with the Shepherd School of Music Opera at Rice University.
 He performed in their production of La Calisto as Mercurio as well as Elder McLean in Susannah.

-Currently, Mr. Denson resides in Houston, Texas with his family.
-He is a proud christian man that loves to spend time with his family.
+Mr. Denson is a native of Paducah, Kentucky but currently resides in Houston, Texas with his family.
+He is a proud Christian man that loves to spend time with his family.
 Mr. Denson is also a proud member of Alpha Phi Alpha Fraternity Inc. by way the EXalted Epsilon Chi chapter at the University of Kentucky.
 Mr. Denson uses his gifts and influence to present the same grace, love, and hope that was given to him through Jesus Christ.
 He is grateful and thankful for every one that has poured into his life.